starlocke/drupal-mailmime/README.txt

      * Mail/mimePart.php
      * PEAR.php
      * PEAR5.php
-     * One way to satisfy the [requirements][requirements] is to run the following command from a Unix root shell prompt: pear install -a Mail_Mime
+     * One way to satisfy the requirements is to run the following command from a Unix root shell prompt: pear install -a Mail_Mime
        The -a parameter ensures that dependencies, including Mail/mimeDecode.php and Mail/mimePart.php, are also installed.